Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 - "The bearing of a child takes nine months, no matter how many women are assigned.
 Adding manpower to a late software project makes it later."
 Fred Brooks - "The Mythical Man-Month"
 - "Programmers always confuse Halloween with Christmas because Oct 31 == Dec 25"
 - "La Cathédrale et le Bazar" - Essai on Open Source & Proprietary Software
+- the phrase software "patch" is from a physical patch applied to Mark 1 paper tape to modify the program: https://chezsoi.org/lucas/ThePatch.jpg